All Products

 After you redeploy an application, the application is restarted.
 To prevent unpredictable errors such as business interruptions, we recommend that you deploy applications during off-peak hours.

-2. On the Basic Information page of the target application, click Deploy Application.
+2. On the Basic Information page, click Deploy Application.

 3. Configure deployment parameters.